Luxque/Pictura-Quantica/README.md

     ```bash
     ./installation.sh --no-run
     ```
+4. You will need to unzip 7z files located in [`dataset`](./dataset/) in order to use the sample dataset to train the model.

 The repository includes both `installation.ps1` (PowerShell) and `installation.sh` (POSIX). `installation.ps1` temporarily sets the PowerShell execution policy for the current process to allow activating the virtual environment; it does not change your system policy permanently.